jungsikch/jungsikch.github.io/index.md

 a national research institute, and [Sungkyunkwan University (SKKU)](https://www.skku.edu).
 I also received my Ph.D. in Computer Engineering from SKKU in 2019.
+If you want know more about me, [you can Google me](https://g.co/kgs/EHZ8Rq).

 ## Publications
 {% include publications.md %}